-- 80. The asset renewal telematics budget, including slippage, is £1,036 million and will be used for the replacement of obsolete analogue CCTV cameras at various locations with high-definition digital cameras, to replace obsolete electronic signage and the lane control systems for North Road and Butetown Tunnel.
-Subject to the timing of installation of equipment, slippage of £200,000 is assumed. - 81.
+- 81. The asset renewal telematics budget, including slippage, is £1,036 million and will be used for the replacement of obsolete analogue CCTV cameras at various locations with high-definition digital cameras, to replace obsolete electronic signage, replacement of traffic lights to LED, and the lane control systems for North Road and Butetown Tunnel.
+Subject to the timing of installation of equipment, slippage of £250,000 is assumed. - 82.
 The total Council budget for cycling development in 2023/24, including slippage from the prior year, is £1.970 million.
-This will be used as well as Welsh Government grant funded schemes for primary cycleways and slippage of £1 million is assumed at this stage. - 82.
+This will be used as well as Welsh Government grant funded schemes for primary cycleways and slippage of £1 million is assumed at this stage. - 83.
 The Council Road Safety Schemes budget of £529,000 together with a sum of £841,000 Council match funding, will secure a range of grants where match funding is required.
 This includes schemes for local transport, safe routes in communities and road safety as described below.
-Slippage of £341,000 is currently projected in year, however this may increase where there is a requirement to ensure that grant funding is utilised first. - 83.
+Slippage of £341,000 is currently projected in year, however this may increase where there is a requirement to ensure that grant funding is utilised first. - 84.
 The Welsh Government revised allocation to Cardiff for the Local Transport Fund is £1.904 million and supports development of integrated, accessible, and sustainable transport systems.
-Schemes bid for and approved include
+Schemes bid for and approved include £1.006 million towards improving sustainable transport and active travel measures in the city centre, and £606,000 towards the A4119 strategic bus corridor scheme phase 2D with the balance to be used for bus stop enhancements, including real time information display.